 oom_adj values correspond to higher priority processes.

 In general, the larger the adjustment score is, the more likely a process is to be killed.
 The LMK provides multiple levels, each corresponding to a certain amount of free memory and a minimum adjustment score.
-Whenever the amount of free memory in the system drops below a certain level, all processes with an adjustment score higher than the minimum specified for that level are eligible to be killed.
+Whenever the amount of free memory in the system drops below a certain threshold level, all processes with an adjustment score higher than the minimum specified for that level are eligible to be killed.
 The LMK will start killing these processes, larger ones first, and keep going until it has freed enough memory to go above the threshold again.

 Note: The process killed when the device runs out of memory isn't necessarily the one that "caused" the out-of-memory condition.